5axes/CustomSupportCylinder/README.md

 - Version 2.5.X : New option for Freeform Support : Can add a support with a form freely defined by an STL file ( Model must have the size 1x1x1 bo be modified according to the Size value and the height ) :

 - Version 2.6.X : Update for Cura 5.0

 - Version 2.7.0 : Add possibility to translate the plugin.
 Add French translation
 - Version 2.7.1 add auto-orientation on freeform support.

+- Version 2.8.0 Add Define As Model For Cylindrical Model.
+- Version 2.8.1 Change Code for automatic orientation.

 # Youtube Video